scalableminds/webknossos/docs/data_formats.md

 - Single-file images (tif, czi, nifti, raw)
 - KNOSSOS file hierarchy

 Note, for datasets in the Zarr, N5, Neuroglancer `Pre-Computed` or BossDB formats uploading and automatic conversion are not supported.
-Rather, directly stream them from an HTTP server or the cloud.
+Instead, they can be directly streamed from an HTTP server or the cloud.
 See the page on [datasets](./datasets.md) for uploading and configuring these formats.

 #### Single-Layer Image File Sequence
 When uploading multiple image files, these files are sorted numerically, and each one is interpreted as one section within a 3D dataset.